graymalkin/pomsets-with-predicate-transformers/README.md

 # Predicate Transformers for Relaxed Memory
 OCaml implementation of Predicate Transformers for Relaxed Memory.

+## Deficiencies

+ - Dependency isn't projected back through the pi relation, so the dep relation passed to RC11 is incomplete in the presence of a merge.
+As such, the tool is weaker than it should be.
+ - The tool is failing to merge in the case of JCTC18.
+We have not understood why, yet.

 ## Build this tool

 This tool has been built against OCaml 4.10.0, other versions of OCaml will probably work.